thekalinga/thekalinga.in/_posts/2019-03-22-consistency-thru-compensation-in-micro-services/2019-03-22-consistency-thru-compensation-in-micro-services.md

 1. Stateful client
 2. Compensating transactions/Reconcilers at various levels

-We looked at three types of
+We looked at three types of reconciliations

 * Startup reconciliation
-* On demand (sibling) reconciliation
+* On demand reconciliation
 * Scheduled reconciliation

-It is important to note that each application must have self reconciliation using Scheduled reconciler while rest are optional.
-But typically in an application, you would all three reconcilers to reduce the amount of time the system will be in inconsistent state
+It is important to note that each application must have Scheduled reconciler as thier guarantees regular reconciliation & is not dependent on external actors.
+The other two types of reconciliations are optional but preferred

+In a typical application, you would have all three reconcilers to reduce the amount of time the system will be in inconsistent state in case of unexpected failures

 If you have any queries/suggestions let me know in the comments section